Innovation, Digital Studies and Creative Communication

 Housing

 ISA Housing provides the opportunity for you to experience aspects of the Italian lifestyle that are inaccessible to the average visitor of Italy.
-All ISA apartments are conveniently located along public transit routes with travel times to the Università Cattolica del Sacro Cuore ranging between 20 and 40 minutes.
 There are differences in culture and lifestyle between life in Italy and the U.S. Remember: the key to a positive experience is flexibility.
 With this in mind, you can become a true Milanese!

 We strive to match your housing preferences with our available accommodations; however, housing preference requests cannot be guaranteed.